Rob Mills: Musical theatre

 In 2005, Mills toured Australia in Grease – The Arena Spectacular as Johnny Casino alongside an all star cast with Craig McLachlan, Natalie Bassingthwaighte, Magda Szubanski and John Farnham.

 In May 2007, Mills appeared as the lead role of Claude in the sold-out Perth production of the rock musical Hair along with Cosima De Vito and Nikki Webster.
 The production was directed by Chris Kabay and musically directed by Simon Holt of Yellow Glass Theatre.

 Mills then originated the coveted lead male role of Fiyero in the Australian production of the Broadway musical Wicked.
 The show opened on 12 July 2008, in Melbourne where it ran for 13 months, closing on 9 August 2009.
 It then transferred to Sydney from 12 September.
 He originally starred opposite Lucy Durack as Glinda, Amanda Harrison as Elphaba and the late Rob Guest as The Wizard.
 Mills played his final performance on 6 June 2010.

 From 13–30 July 2011, Rob played the role of Jamie in Jason Robert Brown's musical The Last Five Years at Sydney's Seymour Centre.

 In March 2012, it was announced that Mills will play Warner Huntington III in the Australian production of Legally Blonde, which also starred his Wicked co-star Lucy Durack as the main character, Elle Woods.
 The Australian production season began in September 2012 at the Lyric Theatre, Sydney, before opening on 4 October 2012.
 It then went on to play at the Lyric Theatre in Brisbane from March 2013.
 It then opened in Melbourne at the Princess Theatre in May 2013.

 In 2013, Mills played the role of Danny in the Australian tour of Grease, which began performances October 2013 at Sydney's Lyric Theatre, has travelled all around Australia, which finished its run doing a second season in Melbourne at Her Majesty's Theatre.
 The show closed in late January 2015.

 In August 2015 Mills joined Swing on This, a quartet of musical theatre stars which includes Michael Falzon, Matt Lee, Luke Kennedy and Ben Mingay.
 Swing on This perform contemporary swing in a predominantly cabaret format.

 In 2015, Mills toured with his cabaret show Surprisingly Good, (nominated for a Sydney Theatre Award) playing in cabaret festivals in Melbourne, Noosa, Sydney, Mackay and Brisbane.

 In 2016, he took on the leading role of Sam in the Australian production of Ghost the Musical.
 He was nominated for a Helpmann Award for Best Actor in a Musical.

 2017 saw Mills play the role of Jesus Christ in The Production Company's revival of the Andrew Lloyd Webber and Tim Rice rock opera, Jesus Christ Superstar.
 The production was staged at Arts Centre Melbourne from 29 July to 13 August.

 From August to October 2022, Mills played Corny Collins in the Australian revival production of Hairspray.

+Since February 2023, Mills has played Shakespeare in the Australian production of & Juliet.